martinpickering64/martinpickering.com/content/posts/saas/project-a-saas-starter-kit.md

 To get started with this it looks like I have a lot of research to do in the first instance.
 That obviously will involve multiple spikes and experiments, discarded ideas and more than a tad of frustration.

-First it needs a name...
+First, it needs a name...